 And we conceived Baby #3 that night.

-Fast forward a couple of years and one kid is 4 years-old, the other 2, and the husband and I were in talks to have a third.
+Fast forward and the boy is 4 years-old, the girl is 2, and the husband and I are in talks to have a third.
 (Biology lesson of the day: it takes more than talking to make a baby.
-From me, to you, with love).
+From me to you, with love).

 As I sit and type this, memories of Third Baby Conversations infuriate me because of the way a few people made it their job to list the reasons why we were insane to want another kid:

 Kids will outnumber the parents.
-(I’m bad at math, but no shit).
+(I’m bad at math, but duh).